xiaobw95/Parkinson_Classification_Based_on_Demographic_Information_and_Voice_Features/README.md

 -   `doc`: Documents and analysis

-    -   `Analysis.pdf`: this is my main analysis.
+    -   `Parkinson-Classification-Based-on-Demographic-Information-and-Voice-Features.pdf`: this is my main analysis.

 -   `src`: Any R scripts (`.R`) and Python scripts (`.py`) used in the analysis.